leapmotion/leapauth_helper_staging/README.md

 TaDa!

+#### Google Analytics Helper

+All Leap Motion properties use the same Google Analytics property ID and in fact the exact same tracking script.
+Everything is already baked into this gem and properly configured to only call GA in production environments, so integration is literally one line:

+`<%= LeapauthHelper::GoogleAnalytics.render_init() %>`

+Put that one line into the `<head>` of your base application layout, and you're done!

 #### Version >= 1.1.0

 With version 1.1.0 we deprecated the `secure_url` method.
 You should be able to upgrade without issues, but you'll get deprecation warning messages.